 Although the Internet industry experienced a decline in the early 2000s, database applications continue to grow.
 New interactive applications were developed for PDAs, point-of-sale transactions, and consolidation of vendors.
 Presently, the three leading database companies in the western world are Microsoft, IBM, and Oracle.

 Today, databases are everywhere and are used to enhance our day-to-day life.
 From personal cloud storage to predicting the weather, many of the services we utilize today are possible due to databases.
 Presently, there are many new players in the non-relational database space offering specific solutions.
 Some of the current relational databases include giants such as Oracle, MySQL, and DB2.
 We're also seeing new trends emerging that focus on making powerful technology accessible to everyone.
-Quickbase is an online database platform built on a relational database, which gives users of any skill level the ability to create custom applications using the power of a relational database, but with the simplicity of a point-and-click user interface.
+Quickbase is an online database platform built on a relational database, which gives users of any skill level the ability to create custom business applications using the power of a relational database, but with the simplicity of a point-and-click user interface.

 See resources below to learn more about the history of databases.